kalviumcommunity/S64-0126-Team06-ADSF-Job---Shauk/README.md

 - **Demand-Supply Analysis**: Joins job postings with candidate outcomes to compute market dynamics
 - **Reproducibility**: Run manifests track git SHA, config hashes, and data hashes for bit-level reproducibility
 - **Production-Ready**: CI/CD pipeline, property-based testing, structured logging, and modular architecture

 ---

+## Question Data Insight Lifecycle Assignment

+### 1) Explaining the Lifecycle: Question -> Data -> Insight

+Data science starts with a **question**, not with a dashboard or a model.
+A clear question defines the decision we want to support, the scope of the work, and what success looks like.
+Without this step, teams can produce technically correct analysis that answers the wrong problem.

+In this project, a focused question is:
+**"Which skills show strong market demand, and which skill combinations are linked with higher placement outcomes?"**

+That question determines:
+- what data we should collect,
+- how we clean and structure it,
+- which metrics are meaningful,
+- and how we interpret the results.

+The next stage is **data as evidence**.
+Data is not automatically useful just because we have it.
+Before analysis, we need to understand:
+- what each field actually means,
+- how and when the data was collected,
+- where values are missing or biased,
+- and whether sources can be fairly compared.

+For example, if job postings list skills in free text but outcome data uses different naming styles, we cannot compare demand and placement reliably until skills are standardized.
+So understanding data quality and context is part of the core reasoning, not a side task.

+Finally, **insight** emerges from exploration plus interpretation.
+Insight is not only "Python appears many times."
+Insight is "Python demand is high, supply is lower in some sectors, and its placement lift stays above baseline even after controlling for experience."
+That type of insight is decision-ready because it explains what action to take and why.

+How the lifecycle connects:
+- A precise question tells us what evidence matters.
+- Data understanding makes that evidence trustworthy.
+- Exploration turns trustworthy evidence into useful decisions.

+### 2) Applying the Lifecycle to a Project Context

+#### Project Context
+An employability training institute wants to redesign its next 6-month analytics bootcamp to improve student placement outcomes.

+#### Question to Answer
+**"Which 8-10 skills should be prioritized so graduates are more likely to be placed within 90 days?"**

+#### Data Needed
+- **Job demand data** from job boards and company postings:
+  - required skills,
+  - role titles,
+  - sector,
+  - experience expectations,
+  - posting date.
+- **Candidate outcome data** from institute records:
+  - student skill profiles,
+  - project background,
+  - placement status,
+  - time-to-placement,
+  - offered salary.
+- **Optional validation data** from recruiter feedback:
+  - whether trained skills match real hiring needs.

+This data represents both sides of the same labor market:
+- employer demand (what companies ask for),
+- learner outcomes (what leads to placement success).

+#### Useful Decision-Making Insight
+A useful insight would be:
+**"Learners with Python + SQL + dashboarding skills have consistently higher placement probability across sectors, while some high-frequency skills add little marginal placement value."**

+This supports concrete decisions:
+- prioritize high-impact skill bundles,
+- reduce low-impact content,
+- align curriculum with measurable hiring demand.

+---